Licensing Examinations

 2018 69% 85% 85% 88%

-*All students are eligible to sit for licensing examinations beginning in 3rd year.
+*All students are eligible to sit for licensing examinations beginning in third year.
 Students are not required to pass licensing examinations to qualify for graduation.

 Licensing Examination Preparation at UIW Rosenberg School of Optometry (RSO)